gabrielfs7/udemy-docker-mastery/README.md

 ```

 ... the command above will ask you to use the `--advertise-addr` to provide an IP,
-so chose one and run again.
+so choose one and run again.
 My local was:

 ```
 docker swarm init --advertise-addr 192.168.99.100